 - (a) Disciplinary Administrator's Witness List and Exhibits.
 No later than 14 days after service of a formal complaint, the disciplinary administrator must file a witness and exhibit list and the original exhibits, marked numerically.
 The disciplinary administrator must serve the respondent and each hearing panel member with a copy of the list and a copy of each exhibit. - (b) Respondent's Witness List and Exhibits.
 No later than 14 days after the answer to a formal complaint is due, the respondent must file a witness and exhibit list and the original exhibits, marked alphabetically.
 The respondent must serve the disciplinary administrator and each hearing panel member with a copy of the list and a copy of each exhibit. - (c) Reference to Certain Persons or Information.
-A party offering an exhibit for admission into evidence must protect personally identifiable information as follows: - (1) by complying with Rule 7.043 when referencing certain persons; - (2) by redacting a person's date of birth except for the year; and - (3) by sealing the exhibit or redacting the exhibit to refer to only the last four digits of any of the following numbers: - (A) a Social Security number; - (B) a financial account number, including a bank, credit card, and debit card account; - (C) a taxpayer identification number (TIN); - (D) an employee identification number; - (E) a driver's license or nondriver's identification number; - (F) a passport number; - (G) a brokerage account number; - (H) an insurance policy account number; - (I) a loan account number;

-- (J) a customer account number;
+A party offering an exhibit for admission into evidence must protect personally identifiable information as follows: - (1) by complying with Rule 7.043 when referencing certain persons; and - (2) by sealing the exhibit or redacting the exhibit to refer to only the last four digits of any of the following numbers: - (A) a Social Security number; - (B) a financial account number, including a bank, credit card, and debit card account; - (C) a taxpayer identification number (TIN); - (D) an employee identification number; - (E) a driver's license or nondriver's identification number; - (F) a passport number; - (G) a brokerage account number; - (H) an insurance policy account number; - (I) a loan account number; - (J) a customer account number;

 - (K) a patient or health care number;

 - (L) a student identification number; and

 - (M) a vehicle identification number (VIN);

-- (4) by sealing any exhibit that is a medical, substance abuse, psychological, or psychiatric report or record; and
+- (3) by sealing any exhibit that is a medical, substance abuse, psychological, or psychiatric report or record; and

-- (5) by sealing or redacting the exhibit for other good cause shown.
+- (4) by sealing or redacting the exhibit for other good cause shown.